secretfader/www/content/blog/2019/recovery-linear/index.md

 {{< imgresize src="proflex.jpg" alt="Right foot bionic, left foot biological." >}}

 It should be said that the Pro-Flex wasn't my initial foot.
 When I first received my prosthesis, the team had already installed an [Ossur Talux][talux], which would automatically level so long as I contacted the ground at a reasonable angle.
 I used this foot for several months before moving beyond the features it provided due to my naturally aggressive walking pattern.
-Compared to a Talux, the Pro-Flex foot is very rigid, which allows it to store energy while under load, before releasing it at toe-off: a welcome feature, since transtibial amputees expend roughly 20-40% energy to ambulate when compared to people with two biological limbs.
+Compared to a Talux, the Pro-Flex foot is very rigid, which allows it to store energy while under load, before releasing it at toe-off: a welcome feature, since transtibial amputees expend roughly 20-40% more energy to ambulate when compared to people with two biological limbs.

 ## Mountain Adventures